- Daily & Weekly newsletters

 Property prices in Belgium are forecast to fall by 3% in 2020, the first drop since 1983, according to KBC bank.
 "The drop in income caused by the coronavirus crisis will severely affect household demand for housing," it said.

-From 8 June, small gatherings are allowed - indoors or outdoors - with up to 10 people in addition to the people with whom you live.
+Small gatherings are allowed - indoors or outdoors - with a total of 10 people, including the people with whom you live.
 This could be a meal in a restaurant, a picnic in a park or a visit to someone's home, for example.
 Children under 12 are not counted.

 At funerals, the body of the deceased cannot be on display.
 The Brussels government has implemented a decree requiring the bodies of dead people to be immediately transported to a morgue or funeral home as soon as they have been pronounced dead, whether from Covid-19 or not, unless a doctor can certify that the victim died of natural causes and presents no danger to public health.
 Coronavirus can still be carried up to three days after death.